CassianoJunior/my-expenses/README.md

 [Video](https://youtu.be/JHAKZD1pUjU)

 # ✨Features
-  - Create new actions
+  - Create new expenses
-  - Edit your actions
+  - Edit your expenses
-  - Delete actions
+  - Delete expeses
   - Form validations (holidays and previous days are not a valid date)
   - Filter by date or value
   - Graphic (Date X Value)